ooni/netem/PERFORMANCE.md

 We also see the effects of timeouts in the RTT chart.

-So, it seems we can use the _full_ link model to degrade the performance of TCP from a works-well point to a works-badly point.
+So, it seems the _full_ link model can degrade the performance of TCP from a works-well point to a works-badly point.
 Also, judging from the packet traces we have seen so far, with this model there are no catastrophic events like the goodput being 100 Mbit/s for half a second and then